wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## Announcing Deprecation of v1 Dashboards and Charts

-In February, all v1 dashboards and charts will be migrated.
+In February, all v1 dashboards and charts will be migrated to v2.
 Users can no longer select the v1 version of dashboards and charts.

 {% include important.html content="Most Wavefront users are already using the v2 GUI.
-If your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info. "%}
+However, if your dashboards and charts are migrated, see [What's New in v2 Dashboards & Charts](ui_v2_faq.html) for info. "%}

 ## 2022-01.x Release Notes